stevelaw/SpubSub/README.md

 ```
 subscribe(options)
 	where
+		options.key
-		options.key is a single value or array of String or RegExp objects.
+			A single value or array of String or RegExp objects.
+		options.fn
-		options.fn is the callback executed when a matched message key is stored.
+			Callback executed when a matched message key is stored.
+		options.once
-		options.once removes the subscriber after the first notification.
+			Removes the subscriber after the first notification.

+	returns
+		A handle that can be passed to unsubscribe.

-unsubscribe(key, listener)
+unsubscribe(handle, listener)
+	where
+		handle
+			A String, RegExp, or a handle returned from subscribe.
+If handle
+			is a String, the listener must be the listener function.

+		listener
+			Required if key is a String or RegExp.

+	returns
+		The number of listeners that were unsubscribed.

 store(key, val)